Llegar a Ti

-Llegar a Ti ("Get to You") is the first Spanish release by contemporary Christian music singer Jaci Velásquez.
+Llegar a Ti (English: Get to You) is the sixth studio album and debut album made in Spanish recorded by American contemporary Christian music recording artist Jaci Velásquez.
+This album was released by Sony Discos on August 31, 1999 (see 1999 in music).
 The album peaked at No. 4 on the Top Latin Albums chart while the title track reached No. 1 on both the Billboard Hot Latin Tracks and Latin Pop Songs charts.
 It received a nomination for a Grammy Award for Best Latin Pop Album, and the album's lead single, "Llegar a Ti", was nominated at the first Latin Grammy Awards in the category of "Best Female Pop Vocal Performance".